xpepermint/vue-rawmodel/README.md

 ## Example

 An example application is available in the `./example` folder.
+You can run the `npm run example` command to start the server.

 ## License (MIT)